Brazil to Bolivia by Land – Border Crossing and Transport Guide

 Wake up early and grab a taxi to the border.
-The border opening times seem to vary and nobody really knows when it opens exactly so I would suggest heading there around 8:30 to be at the border around 9.
-It is better to arrive early rather than later as the lines on the Bolivian side are famous for being long!
+The border opening times seem to vary and nobody really knows when it opens exactly so I would suggest heading there around 8:30 to be at the border for around 9. am It is better to arrive early rather than later as the lines on the Bolivian side are famous for being long!

 The border is fairly straightforward and similar to all other South American borders.
-Get your exit stamp, walk a couple hundred meters and get your entry stamp.
+Get your exit stamp, walk a couple of hundred meters and get your entry stamp.
 The entry part on the Bolivian side can be quite slow s0 bring your patience and water for standing in the heat for hours.
 The Bolivian town you will be in once you’re done with immigration is called Puerto Quijarro.

 Tip: Bolivian ATM’s are fussy.
 We had three different bank cards and ALL of them wouldn’t work in any ATM at the border.
 To avoid being stuck, I would recommend bringing some extra Realis from Brazil and exchanging them at the border for Bolivianos.
 You will have more luck with ATM’s and banks once in the city of Santa Cruz.